renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 That said, most people run Renovate on selected repositories.
 Unfortunately GitHub doesn't offer a "select all except X, Y, Z" option, so you must select each repository where you want Renovate to run.

-Once you're done selecting repositories for Renovate to run on, select the green "Install" button at the bottom of the page and Renovate will be enabled for those repositories and start the onboarding process.
+Once you're done selecting repositories for Renovate to run on, select the green _Install_ button at the bottom of the page and Renovate will be enabled for those repositories and start the onboarding process.

 <!-- prettier-ignore -->
 !!! note